RichardByrne95/CI-MS4-TuckIn/README.md

 -   The fields for each record can be found in the above image, or at [this link](https://github.com/RichardByrne95/CI-MS4-TuckIn/blob/main/media/tuckin_ms4_dbms_diagram.png).

--   Conceptually speaking, the database can be split in two conjoined sections: the order section and the restaurant section.
-The diagram above displays the order section in top half and the restaurant section in the lower half.
+-   Conceptually speaking, the database can be split into two conjoined sections: the order section and the restaurant section.
+The diagram above displays the order section in the top half and the restaurant section in the lower half.

 ### Django Secret Key Exposure